nishkohli96/client-server-libs/apps/docs/aws/4_SES-SQS-SNS.md

 8. When using an SQS FIFO queue, each message within a `MessageGroupId`must have a unique `MessageDeduplicationId`.
 If the MessageGroupId is set, but MessageDeduplicationId is missing, you either need to provide this id or else enable `ContentBasedDeduplication` setting under the **Configuration** section of your queue.

+9. FIFO queues should receive one message at a time, so that they are processed in order and deleting messages individually ensures that FIFO constraints are met.
+If multiple messages are received and processed in parallel, a failure in one message could cause later messages to be processed before earlier ones, which violates FIFO behavior.

 ## SNS